Vivek-04022001/documentation/coredev/git.md

 the worst thing you can do to the one reviewing your changes, is to make him/her spend time reviewing some code changes that one the next commit are changed again to do something else.

-It will not only make your commits smaller, but it will also make it easy to do atomic commits.
+It won't only make your commits smaller, but it will also make it easy to do atomic commits.

 ### No cleanup commits please